effessdev/effessdev/README.md

 ### [The Stellar Expedition](https://effessdev.itch.io/the-stellar-expedition)

-The best game I have created so far.
+This is a Godot game that I made a few years ago.
 Available on Browser, Windows, Linux, and Android.
-It's made with Godot!

 ## Other Links